 12. No Netflix

 This might not be a must know, but it might be good to know if you are planning on staying here for a couple of weeks or months, Netflix does not work in Indonesia.
 We are not sure of the exact reason why, but the website is completely blocked.
 You can however still download full seasons of series and movies beforehand to your phone for offline watching though, good for those long train rides across the island.

 Traveling Java, Indonesia, you can make it as cheap or as expensive as you like.
 If you take economy class trains, local transport, sleep in hostels and eat local food (and don’t drink too much alcohol) you can easily getaway with 20 – 25 USD a day per person.
-A breakdown of our exact cost in Java will follow soon so you can read exactly how much we spent in Java!
+Curious how much it will cost you roughly to backpack Java, and what you can get for that kind of money, check out exactly how much it costs to travel Java!

 Depending on your nationality, and your planned duration of stay you might need a visa.
 You can find more information on visa on arrival and visas that need to be arranged in advance here. or find more information on the 168 jurisdictions that can visit Indonesia visa free for 30 days on Wikipedia!
 Be sure to check the visa regulations before you leave as they are subject to change.

 Grab is like the Uber of Southeast Asia, but instead of using creditcards you can simply pay cash on arrival.
 As long as you have internet you can easily book a Grab from the airport, your hotel, or even various touristic sights such as Borobudur.
 In the larger cities of Java Grab is well regulated, and even has assigned pickup points, making it an easy, cheap and convenient way of getting around!
 Download the Grab app here!